Bristow Group Inc. (VTOL) Bundle

 Founding team members

-Alan Bristow, a notable British entrepreneur and former Royal Navy pilot, founded the company.
+The company was founded by Alan Bristow, a notable British entrepreneur and former Royal Navy pilot.

 Initial capital/funding